Lime,

 reaction in which calcium oxide takes on water of hydration to produce calcium

 hydroxide Ca(OH)2.
-The following is not suitable criteria for mixing
+These mixer selections are not suitable criteria for mixing

 quicklime or calcium Oxide (CaO).